GNOME/dia/BUILDING.md

 ### Windows issues
 The most common issue currently on MSYS2 is that paths are incorrect.
 There are two potential types of issues that you need to be aware of:

 1. "libdia.dll not found":  This happens because PATH does not contain the directory where libdia.dll is located.
-Simply add that directory to PATH, e.g. `PATH=$(pwd)/lib/:$PATH ./run_with_dia_env ./app/dia`
+Simply add that directory to PATH, e.g. `PATH=$(pwd)/lib/:$PATH meson devenv ./app/dia`
 2. "Python site module not found":  This is because PYTHONPATH or PYTHONHOME are not set.
 Simply set both to /mingw64/lib/python2.7 and that should resolve the issue.

 ## Installing